Water-Melon/Melon/docs/en/trace.md

 - `ev` is the event structure that the trace script depends on
 - `path` is the file path of the trace script

+If the tracing script is successfully initialized in the main process, a global `MASTER` variable will be added to it with a value of `true`.

 return value:

 - `0` - success